UniversalDependencies/docs/workgroups/newdoc/location.md

 the UD guidelines explicitly say that both these verbs are allowed as copulas, as both of them mean just “to be” and it would not be practical to arbitrarily pick one of them as THE copula.

+TODO: Multiple adverbial modifiers?
+Which one is the predicate?

+TODO: More comparison to presentational constructions.

 ## Verbal Strategy